kopancek/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-18-10

+Beatrix had asked us over a month ago to add a missing environment variable, `VSCODE_OPENVSX_TOKEN` to the CI agents.
+This token [is needed](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/client/vscode/scripts/publish.ts?L28) in conjunction with `VSCODE_MARKETPLACE_TOKEN` (which was set already) to run the publish job in CI.

 ## 2022-10-10

 @jhchabran added a bot acount for the data eng team to our org.
 It needs admin access to the `soucegraph/analytics` repo.
 See [thread](https://sourcegraph.slack.com/archives/C01CSS3TC75/p1664217790860519).